jingwen-liu/SMU-Projects/README.md

-Manipulation and visualization to explore data set in R
+Manipulation and visualization to explore data sets in R and Python